-To grow basil in pots, you need a few seeds, a pot with a diameter of 5.90 to 11 inches, which has a hole at the bottom, to allow water to drain, and suitable soil, well-drained, on which you can buy from a florist.
+To grow basil in pots, you need a few seeds, a pot with a diameter of 5.5 to 11 inches, which has a hole at the bottom, to allow water to drain, and suitable soil, well-drained, which you can buy from a florist.

-Therefore, the first step is to fill the pot with soil in a proportion of three quarters.
+Therefore, the first step is to fill the pot with soil in a proportion of three-quarters.
 Then water the soil, but not excessively.
-Next, sprinkle a few seeds on the surface of the soil, leaving 1.18 to 1.96 inches apart, and cover with a 0.23 to 0.27 inch layer of soil.
+Next, sprinkle a few seeds on the surface of the soil, leaving 1 to 2 inches apart, and cover with a quarter-inch layer of soil.